dpmlab/MoL_code/README.md

 performance_scoring.ipynb calculates and visualize participants’ performance scores

 Run fMRI prep on the BIDS files.
+(Using runSingularity.sh - need to have Singularity container for the right version of fMRIprep)

 After fMRI prep, run post_fmriprep.ipynb to remove nuisance regressors, get surface data + hippocampus data (with both individual masks and group masks).
 The output is saved in the “preprocessed” folder.
 Subsequent analyses use the .h5 files generated in this process.